theogravity/version-bump/README.md

 To spare yourself from having to specify command line options each time, you can use a custom config file.

-Place `.version-bump.js` in the root of your project.
+Place `.version-bump.ts` in the root of your project.

 (The file name can be configured with the `--configFile` option, which is relative to `--projectRoot`.)